gohugoio/hugo/content/templates/lookup-order.md

 ```
 {{% /code %}}

-When it comes time for Hugo to render the content to the page, it will go through the single page template lookup order until it finds what it needs for `my-first-post.md`:
+When building your site, Hugo will go through the lookup order until it finds what it needs for `my-first-post.md`:

 1. ~~`/layouts/UNSPECIFIED/UNSPECIFIED.html`~~
 2. ~~`/layouts/posts/UNSPECIFIED.html`~~